 Talks and Workshops

-Expo Day, held on July 12, is an opportunity for ICML attendees to see machine learning in practice.
+Expo Day, held on July 12, was an opportunity for ICML attendees to see machine learning in practice.
 At Expo Day this year, Apple presented a talk on on-device machine learning.
 In this talk, researchers learned how to leverage Apple's on-device machine learning to create intelligent experiences across our integrated hardware, software, and tools.

 This workshop aims to make AutoML, the progressive automation research area of machine learning, more accessible and applicable to solve new problems.
 Researchers who study domains related to AutoML—like neural architecture search, hyperparameter optimization, meta-learning and learning to learn—are encouraged to attend this workshop.
-At the workshop, Raviteja Anantha is presenting a 5 minute lightning talk on his workshop accepted paper on July 18.
+At the workshop, Raviteja Anantha presented a 5 minute lightning talk on his workshop accepted paper on July 18.

 AutoML Workshop Accepted Paper: